ash-kmr/data_structures/README.md

 # data_structures
 Implementation of applications of different data structures.

-##Project Title:
-Implementation of different data structures.
-Implementation is in C++ language.
+The implementation is in C++ language.